solana-foundation/developer-content/CONTRIBUTING.md

 #### Diff lines

-Within a code block you can create a "diff" style line (i.e. a line was added or a line was removed) using the
+Within a code block, you can create a "diff" style line (i.e. a line was added or a line was removed) using the

 At the end of a line, add one of the following notations to the end of a line: